seperman/deepdiff/docs/custom.rst

 In that case, you can pass a *custom_operators* for the job.

+In fact, custom operators give you a lot of power.
+In the following examples we explore use cases from making DeepDiff report the L2 Distance of items, to only include certain paths in diffing all the way to making DeepDiff stop diffing as soon as the first diff is reported.

 To define an custom operator, you just need to inherit a *BaseOperator* and

     * implement a give_up_diffing method